-The purpose of the above analysis is to determine a representative reaction time $t_e$ when oxidation reactions (lignin oxidation in particular) end, so that the permanganate absorption $A_e$ at time $t_e$ can be determined from Fig. 3 and used to calculate the sample pulp kappa number by Eqn.
-(6).
+The purpose of the above analysis is to determine an effective reaction time t_e when oxidation reactions (lignin oxidation in particular) end, so that the permanganate absorption A_e at time t_e can be determined from Fig. 3 and used to calculate the sample pulp kappa number by Eqn.
+(10).
 If the reaction energies of the two permanganate reactions differ significantly, a clear break point in the curves of the permanganate consumption and of the reaction rate can be seen.
-Unfortunately, this is not the case in this reaction system, as shown in Figs. 3 and 4, where the solid lines are Eqn.
-(7) and (8), respectively.
-Because of the asymptotic nature of the oxidation reaction rate curve, we define the end of the oxidation reactions as the point at which the representative oxidation reaction rate (the exponential decay function part of Eqn.
-(8)) is reduced to only q% of its maximum rate (at t = 0), or $m \cdot E = 0.0178$ , according to Eqn.
-(8)).
-Mathematically, we can define $t_e$ as by solving Eqn.
-(9) for $t_c$ , we have
+Unfortunately, this is not the case in this reaction system, as shown in Figs. 3 and 4 where the solid lines are Eqns.
+(11) and (12), respectively.
+Because of the asymptotic nature of the oxidation reaction rate curve, we define the end point of the oxidation reactions as the point at which the rapid oxidation reaction rate (the exponential decay function part of Eqn.
+(12)) is reduced to only q% of its maximum rate (at t=0), or $m \cdot E = 0.0178$, according to Eqn.
+(12)).
+Mathematically, we can define t_e as